ksingl21/DataFactoryCICDLinkedTemplates/Notes/ADFLinkedTemplatesOverview.md

 - Template Specs are RBAC secured by default
 - Can version Template Specs (1.0.0.0, 1.0.0.1, etc.)
 - No need to copy files to a public Storage Account or create and retrieve an SAS token
-- Process is automated via the new pipeline code
+- Process is automated via the new Pipeline code
+- Can use any agent (Windows, Linux, etc.)